Ujimych/Record-door-events/README.md

 /media/record-door-events/events/event_<timestamp>.evt
 ```

-The application detects the event marker and creates a video containing:
+The application detects the event marker and waits for the configured post-event period.

+It then creates a video containing:

-- video before the event
+- footage before the event
 - the event itself
-- video after the event
+- footage after the event

 The resulting MP4 file is placed in: